wp-plugins/wp-blackcheck/readme.txt

 * English
 * German

-If you want to see this plugin in your language, feel free to contact me.
+If you want to see this plugin in your language, feel free to contact me or use [transifex.net](https://www.transifex.net/projects/p/wpbc/resource/plugin/) to contribute.

 = Links =
 * [Blog](http://my.stargazer.at/ "Authors blog")